DataBiosphere/jade-data-repo/datarepo-clienttests/README.md

   * clusterShortName: Name of the cluster, stripped of the region and project qualifiers
   * region: Region where the cluster is running
   * project: Google project under which the cluster is running
+  * namespace: (optional) Name of the Kubernetes namespace where the Data Repo instance is deployed

 #### Add a new test user specification
 A test user specification is an instance of the TestUserSpecification POJO class, serialized into JSON and saved in the